-If you discontinue the manufacture, preparation, compounding, or processing for commercial distribution of these modified risk tobacco products and later decide to reintroduce the modified risk tobacco products into the market, please contact the Office of Compliance and Enforcement prior to reintroduction.
+If you discontinue the manufacture, preparation, compounding, or processing for commercial distribution of the modified risk tobacco product and later decide to reintroduce the modified risk tobacco product into the market, please contact the Office of Compliance and Enforcement prior to reintroduction.
 Section 905(i)(3) of the FD&C Act requires you to update your product listing biannually to reflect any products that have been discontinued and/or reintroduced into interstate commerce.

-7 We note that any modifications made to a tobacco product would render it a new tobacco product that would be subject to the premarket review requirements under section 910 of the FD&C Act.
+11 We note that any modifications made to a tobacco product that render it a new tobacco product are subject to the premarket review requirements under section 910 of the FD&C Act.